bbridges/azure-sdk-for-java/sdk/resourcemanagerhybrid/azure-resourcemanagerhybrid-compute/README.md

-# Azure Resource Manager Compute client library for Java
+# Azure Resource Manager Compute client library for Java (Hybrid)

-Azure Resource Manager Compute client library for Java
+Azure Resource Manager Compute client library for Java (Hybrid)

 For documentation on how to use this package, please see [Azure Management Libraries for Java](https://aka.ms/azsdk/java/mgmt).